Which under-the-radar destinations should you be travelling to in 2020?Read more...

 The colourful red-throated bee-eater can often be spotted in the Semliki National Park © Ariadne Van Zandbergen, Africa Image Library

 Descend into the Rift Valley to explore Semliki National Park, Uganda's most exciting birding destination.

 Gazetted in 1993, Semliki National Park – previously known as Bwamba Forest, a name that often crops up in old ornithological literature – protects a practically unspoilt 220km² tract of rainforest bounded to the northwest by the Semliki River as it runs along the Congolese border into Lake Albert, and to the southeast by the surfaced main road connecting Fort Portal to Bundibugyo.
 The tropical lowland forest of Semliki, set at an average altitude of 700m, forms an ecological continuum with the Ituri Forest, which extends eastward for more than 500km to the Congo River, and it supports a wealth of wildlife unknown from elsewhere in East Africa, including more than 35 bird species.
-Despite this, the park is seldom visited, even by ornithological tours.
-To some extent, this is because access north of the main Bundibugyo Road is limited to a few little-used hiking trails through the sweltering rainforest.
-But it doesn’t help that the one attraction readily accessible to casual visitors, a short walking trail to the Sempaya Hot Springs, attracts a combination of park entrance and guide fees that feels disproportionately high for what it is.
+Despite this, the relative remoteness of the park means it is seldom visited, even by ornithological tours.

 Over 435 bird species have been recorded in Semliki National Park.
 The checklist includes a full 35 Guinea–Congo forest biome bird species unknown from elsewhere in East Africa.
 Furthermore, another 12 species with an extremely limited distribution in East Africa are reasonably likely to be seen by visitors spending a few days in Semliki National Park.